10 best graphic design project management software tools for creative teams in 2026

 Pros

-• An easy-to-use and customizable interface allows designers to manage projects and tasks efficiently.
+• An easy-to-use, customizable interface enables designers to manage projects and tasks efficiently.

-• Visual representation of tasks through card-based systems allows easy tracking of progress and deadlines.
+• Visualizing tasks with card-based systems enables easy tracking of progress and deadlines.

-• Integration with a wide range of other tools and applications, allowing designers to streamline their workflow.
+• Integration with a wide range of tools and applications enables designers to streamline their workflows.

 • Collaboration features help team members work together and share information in real time.

-• Mobile app available, helping designers access and manage creative projects.
+• Mobile app available to help designers access and manage creative projects.

 Cons